transformerlab/transformerlab-docs/blog/2025-06-04-diffusion-support/diffusion-support.md

 <img src={ require('./images/img2img3.png').default} width={300} />

-Apply styling and have it look like this:
+Apply a prompt with styling and you can make it look like this:

 <img src={ require('./images/img2img1.png').default} width={300} />